 What kind of heater is best for an RV?

-Ceramic and infrared heaters are popular because they are safe, efficient, and portable.
-Many travelers pair them with a built-in diesel heater.
+Ceramic and radiant heaters are common because they are safe, effective, and easy to move.
+Many people pair them with a built-in diesel heater.

 Can we use an electric heater in an RV?